mergeweb/docs/_posts/2018-03-12-css-standards-file-structure.md

 ## Purpose
 The purpose of this series will be to define some standardized best practices for how our CSS is composed and organized in our projects.

-This is part 3 of 5: File Structure.
+This is part 3 of 4: File Structure.
 In this article, we will give an overview of how we break down our SASS into separate files and give a brief overview of each major file grouping.
-More detailed and procedural examples of creating this structure is provided in a later article.
-This is to serve as a primer and to familiarize you with how we think about file structure.
+This article is to serve as a primer for the tutorial in part 4, and to familiarize you with how we think about file structure.

 ## Using multiple SASS files
 We adhere (loosely) to principles of the [SMACSS Philosophy](https://smacss.com/) written by Jonathan Snook when it comes to organizing SASS rules and files.